byterubpay/byterub-site/_posts/2018-01-21-logs-for-the-Bulletproofs-meeting-held-on-2018-01-21.md

 **\<sarang>** And we can't say who did the review.
 They can do a more public audit but they said it'd be a lot more $ and time
 **\<dEBRUYNE>** assuming we have infinite funding available \<= not infinite, but if the community can raise 450k $ for globee, I am sure we can raise a few hunderd k $ for this too
 **\<sarang>** Again, I'm working with them and their lawyers to get as much public as possible
-**\<rehrar>** And it gives 'poking power' to naysayers of Monero who say that we don't release the name of people who did the audit.
+**\<rehrar>** And it gives 'poking power' to naysayers of ByteRub who say that we don't release the name of people who did the audit.
 It could have been Joe Schmoe
 **\<rbrunner>** Why do they work so secretly?
 In a few words ...?
 **\<sarang>** Fortunately all of the OSTIF quotes will be for fully public audits
 **\<sarang>** rbrunner: it's not working in secret